Human Activity Recognition in an Open World: Formalization of Open World HAR

 \subsection{Nuisance Novelty}

-It is important in all learning tasks to maximize the task-relevant information in the predictions and filter out the task-irrelevant information~\cite{tishby_information_1999}, as measured by correlation measures of the predictions to the ground truth labels.
+To learn a task, the predictor maximizes the task-relevant information in the predictions and filters out the task-irrelevant information~\cite{kullbackInformationSufficiency1951,tishby_information_1999}, as measured by the correlation between the predictions and the ground truth labels.
 Task-irrelevant information is noise or other irrelevant phenomena that occurs in the world and is possibly captured by the sensor.
-Nuisance novelties are novel task-irrelevant phenomena that have never before been encountered and which the predictor is to be tolerant to and maintain task performance.
-An example in HAR is that if someone is dancing, then in general their clothes should not be a strongly correlated feature to the recognized activity of dancing for the predictor to generalize across dancing videos.
+Nuisance novelties are never before encountered task-irrelevant phenomena that the predictor is to be tolerant to in order to maintain task performance.
+An example in HAR is that if someone is dancing, then in general their clothes should not be a strongly correlated feature to the recognized dancing activity for the predictor to generalize across dancing videos.
 Nuisance novelty is defined in \cite{boult_towards_2021} as a novelty for which a pair of regret measures significantly disagree.
 In this example, the predictor may falsely detect novelty with respect to a new activity class when in reality it is only someone dancing in a never-before-seen colored shirt and the activity class label is still dancing.

 Often is the case that some novelty may occur in the world, such as a sensor being knocked over and the visual input being rotated.
 The input being rotated is novel if rotations were never seen in training, but if all of the actions being recorded are known, then the predictor is desired to be tolerant to rotations of its field of view.
-However, if this rotation causes the predictor to continuously detect novel classes, despite them being known, then this is a nuisance novelty as the desired world regret pertaining to the HAR task is low while the predictor's regret is high as it deems task-irrelevant information as task-relevant.
+However, if this rotation causes the predictor to repeatedly detect novel classes, despite them being known, then this is a nuisance novelty.
 Predictors need to maintain task performance in the face of such nuisance novelties.
-Further explanations of the different types of novelty with human activity are provided in appendix~\ref{sec:har_novelty_sets}.
+Further explanations of the different types of novelty with human activity are provided in Appendix~\ref{sec:har_novelty_sets}.